rodaebel/gaesynkit/doc/source/quickstart.rst

 storage of a web client and synchronize them with the server-side Datastore at a later point of time.

+It mainly consists of these components:

+* Javascript Client Storage API library
+* Python Request Handler module for providing the JSON-RPC endpoint

+The Client Storage API utilizes the HTML5 Local Storage for persisting JSON encoded entities *client-side*.

 Installation
 ============